In anatomical terms, which directional term describes the positio... | Channels for Pearson+

 1

-Understand the basic anatomical directional terms: 'Superior' refers to a position above or higher than another part of the body, 'Inferior' means below or lower, 'Anterior' refers to the front, and 'Posterior' refers to the back.

-Visualize the human body in the standard anatomical position, which is standing upright, facing forward, with arms at the sides and palms facing forward.
+Understand the anatomical position: In anatomy, the standard position is where the body is standing upright, facing forward, with arms at the sides and palms facing forward.

-Identify the direction in which the arrow is pointing.
-If it is pointing towards the head, it is moving upwards relative to the rest of the body.

-Relate the direction of the arrow to the anatomical terms.
-Since the arrow is pointing towards the head, it is moving in a direction that is above or higher than other parts of the body.
+Identify the location of the heart and lungs: The heart is located in the thoracic cavity, slightly to the left of the midline, while the lungs are located on either side of the heart.

+Define the directional terms: 'Lateral' means away from the midline of the body, 'Posterior' means towards the back, 'Inferior' means below, and 'Medial' means towards the midline of the body.

 Watch next